PatrykFlama/UWr/Sem2/AI/Lista 1.5/README.md

 Graph with one route through infinite number of edges with cost 0 and one route through one edge with cost 1.

 ## Problem 8
+To optimize suggested _Sokoban_ solution we can change the way, in which we find new states.
+Instead of going in every possible direction we can **find all the blocks that we can push** and **from which side**, and gerenate new states from that.\
+Precisely - to find new states we run BFS from the player position, and save all blocks that we encounter with side from which we can push them.

 ## Problem 9
 ![image](definition.png)